mauritssilvis/darts/java/README.md

 #### 3.1.5 Building `darts` failed

-While building `darts`, you may encounter another error than those listed above.
+While building `darts`, you may encounter other errors than those listed above.
-Such an error may contain a message like:
+Such errors may contain a message like:

 ```text
 FAILURE: Build failed with an exception.